Maj18/permuDE/README.md

 R CMD INSTALL permuDE
 ```

-Alternatively, you can install in a R session:
+Alternatively, you can install the package in a R session:

 ```
 install.packages("remotes")